 While visiting Kermanshah, do not miss out on the wonderful attractions outside of the city since they carry a marvelous history and architecture behind their facade.
 Besides, if you are more of a nature lover, here are some amazing places which you should not miss.

-Meaning the “Arch of the Garden”, it is located in the northeast of Kermanshah within five kilometers to Kermanshah.
+Meaning the “Arch of the Garden”, is located in the northeast of Kermanshah within five kilometers of Kermanshah.
 Taq-e Bostan holds a great treasure of Sassanid Empire rock reliefs.
 These relics depict the ceremonies of kings Ardeshir II, Shapour II, Shapour III, and Khosrow II.
 This is the cornerstone of Kermanshah tourist attractions.
-Bear in mind that this complex has a National Park which you can enjoy resting for a while.
+Bear in mind that this complex has a National Park where you can enjoy resting for a while.

 Bisotun World Heritage Site